 Yes, the nominee will be informed that they have been nominated and by whom.
-They will be asked to submit a personal statement and optional supplementary materials to complete the nomination packet.
+They will be asked to answer a few short questions and submit optional supplementary materials to complete the nomination packet.

 All nominees will be notified of their standing by the end of October 2022.

 Nominees are asked to answer questions about what compassion means to them, and submit optional additional materials, such as letters of support or thanks from colleagues, peers, patients or patients’ family members, articles, or media clips.

-If you are selected as a finalist, you will be asked to complete an in-person interview and photo shoot.
+If you are selected for the short list, you will be asked to complete a video interview.
 We will work with you and your organization’s PR team to ensure the process is as easy as possible.
-Finalists are invited to our Annual Kenneth B. Schwartz Compassionate Healthcare Dinner in Boston on December 3, 2020.
-Travel costs are covered for individual finalists.
-For team finalists, travel costs for up to three team members are covered.
+From this short list, up to six recipients will be selected.

 We request that all materials be submitted through the online nominee form.
 Nominees will find a unique link to their form in the email they received from the Schwartz Center.
 If you have issues with the form or can’t find your unique link, please contact us at email@example.com.

 Team leaders are responsible for completing their team’s nomination packet and acting as the team’s representative who will communicate with the Schwartz Center on behalf of the team.
 The team leader will be responsible for making sure the nomination packet is completed and submitted.

-Nominees should submit their completed nomination packet, including their letters of support, through the online nominee form.
+Nominees should submit their completed nomination packet, including their additional materials, through the online nominee form.
 Nominees can access this form by using the unique URL they received in their email from the Schwartz Center.
 If you can’t find your unique link, please contact us at firstname.lastname@example.org.